 - Fruit and produce

-In fact, this list above could be virtually infinite.
+This list above could be virtually infinite.
 Almost everything we wear, eat, or drink was brought in on a big rig truck to its final marketplace.
-These big rigs are private companies who bid on and compete for shipping contracts.
+These big rigs are private companies that bid on and compete for shipping contracts.

-Many times shippers have iron-clad road freight contracts stating that these good shall be delivered quickly.
-The reasons for the need for speed will vary, but the Uniform Commercial Code ("UCC") recognizes the perishable nature of the item(s) or contractually agreed to delivery date(s) to arrive at the retailer or wholesaler.
+Many times shippers have iron-clad road freight contracts stating that these goods shall be delivered quickly.
+The reasons for the need for speed will vary.
+Still, the Uniform Commercial Code ("UCC") recognizes the perishable nature of the item(s) or contractually agreed to delivery date(s) to arrive at the retailer or wholesaler.

 Orange, Old Orange, in particular, is strategically located right off the 22 Freeway.
 But old Orange has narrow streets when compared to a newer city like Aliso or Mission Viejo.